 Anyone and everyone.
-From young children to the elderly and infirm, and anyone in between.
+From young children to professional athletes to the elderly and infirm, and anyone in between.

 They come for all sorts of reasons but on the whole divide into two distinct groups.

 The second group is those that come with a particular condition or illness and are looking for help in recovering.
 Typical clients are looking for relief from pain (eg headaches, sinusitis, abdominal pain, neck/shoulder/back pain, plantar fasciitis etc), stress-related issues (eg anxiety, sleep problems and more severe conditions such as auto-immune illnesses ), and also help with any hormonal problems or changes they are going through (eg irregular menstrual cycle, fertility issues, pregnancy related ailments, menopause etc).